Dedicated to Preventing Violence in Schools across the United States

 A very personal experience with school violence

-In addition to experience and education, Jason and Rebecca also have a very personal experience with school violence which has driven them to found Well-being Safety Assessments, LLC.
-In 2016, Rebecca dropped their son off at school like any other day but this particular day was different.
+In addition to experience and education, Rebecca also have a very personal experience with school violence which has driven her to found Well-being Safety Assessments, LLC.
+In 2016, Rebecca dropped her son off at school like any other day but this particular day was different.
 On this day, she received a phone call from the school nurse in the afternoon.
 She was told her then 10 year old son was fine and not to worry but there had been an "incident" at school.
-The incident involved Canen, their son and another boy in his classroom.
+The incident involved Canen, her son and another boy in his classroom.
 The nurse went on to explain the other child had gotten angry with the teacher and was looking to retaliate against her.
 The teacher told the child to return to his desk and when he did he took out a mechanical pencil.
 Canen's desk was directly in front of this other child's desk.
 As the boy walked back to his desk he became more and more angry.
-He then took his metal pencil out of his desk, walked up to Canen and stabbed him in the back with it.
+He then took a metal pencil out of his desk, walked up to Canen and stabbed him in the back with it.
 When Rebecca got to the school, she was told the child was a repeat offender and had been struggling since his family moved to the area.
 The child was not charged with assault.
 He was not expelled.
 And, he did not receive counseling.
 Instead, he remained in the classroom and his recess was taken away for a week.
 The wound on their son's back eventually healed however the memory did not.
-Their child was definitely one of the luckier victims of school violence.
+Her child was definitely one of the luckier victims of school violence.
 However, many children are not as lucky and they do not survive.

-Jason and Rebecca both believe a proactive response to school violence is the only way to prevent future tragedies.
+Rebecca believes a proactive response to school violence is the only way to prevent future tragedies.
 We cannot remove every weapon in the world but we can assist the students who are struggling and have the potential to act out violently.
 It is time for school administrators, teachers, parents and guardians to stand up and take a proactive response against school violence.
 We can do something about it together and we owe it to our children.
 With WSA, schools will now have the knowledge and the tools with which to assist children who truly need intervention.